chakri1594/covid_19_tracker/README.md

 Executing pub get will install all the dependencies of the project in your system.

 Step 4: After getting the dependencies, run the main.dart file by first opening the emulator.

+Please follow these steps to set up the project in your system.